nickteff/dbt-dw/docs/part07-consume-model.md

 In the OBT above, we perform joins between the fact and dimension tables using the surrogate keys.

-Using `dbt_utils.star()`, we select all columns except the surrogate key columns since the surrogate keys don't hold any meaning besides being useful for the joins.
+Using `tsql_utils.star()`, we select all columns except the surrogate key columns since the surrogate keys don't hold any meaning besides being useful for the joins.

 We can then build the OBT by running `dbt run`.
 Your dbt DAG should now look like this: